Learning Together, Achieving More

 We monitor the impact of the World Studies curriculum through various means including: evidence of work, pupil conferences, end of unit assessments and lesson observations.
 These are analysed on a termly basis and a 'School Improvement Plan' for World Studies produced which contributes to the whole school ongoing continuous improvement cycle and whole school self-evaluation.

-In December 2021, children from Year 2 to Year 6 enjoyed a week of hands-on history workshops.
-After a year of not being able to go on our usual trips and visits, the workshops really brought the curriculum to life and all of the children thoroughly enjoyed the week.
+In December 2021 and November 2022, children from Year 2 to Year 6 enjoyed a week of hands-on history workshops.
+After a period of not being able to go on our usual trips and visits, the workshops have really brought the curriculum to life and all of the children thoroughly enjoyed the week.

 They have learnt about 3 different countries throughout the day and have had the opportunity to move around each classroom to learn key facts.
 The three countries were China, Italy and Greece.
 The children started in their own classroom and have followed instructions in order to create a traditional dish based on the classes chosen country.